-All textbooks are the property of the South Carolina Department of Education.
+Students will receive a consumable workbook for certain subjects.
+It is the responsibility of the student to keep the book free from damage and usable.
+Library books are the property of the Ebinport.
 They are bar-coded for Ebinport Elementary School and checked out to students for their use while attending Ebinport.
-All textbooks must be returned to the homeroom teacher at the end of the school year or in case of student transfer to another school within Rock Hill School District Three or at the time of student transfer outside of this district.
+Any issued library books must be returned to the homeroom teacher at the end of the school year or in case of student transfer to another school within Rock Hill School District Three or at the time of student transfer outside of this district.
+Fines will be issues for lost and/or damaged books.